lawren/software-manifesto/README.md

 ## How We Improve

-To bridge the gap between the dazzling potential of software and the gritty reality of user needs, there are several practical steps organizations can take.
+To bridge the gap between the dazzling potential of software and the gritty reality of user needs, there are several practical steps organizations, and we, as engineers, can take.

 1. **Start with the user, always.** This means investing in robust user research—understand their day-to-day, listen to their frustrations, and observe their interactions.
 It’s not about asking users what they want; it’s about discovering what they need.
 This is detective work—no less glamorous than what you’d see on "CSI," but instead of solving crimes, you’re solving user problems.